medaminefh/python-projects/projects/Windows-Message-Notifier/README.md

 # Windows Message Notifier

-This is a Simple Python Script which notify a message.
-It works fine with Windows and It does't work with macOS
+This is a Simple Python Script that notifies a message.
+It works fine with Windows and It doesn't work with macOS

 # Prerequisites